userfrosting/learn/13.client-side-code/04.components/02.tables/docs.md

 - `{% block table %}`: This is the Twig block where the table skeleton will go.
 - `{% block table_cell_templates %}`: This is the Twig block where cell templates will be placed.
+- `{% block table_info %}`: This is a container for displaying alternative messages, such as "no records found".
+The container element should have the `js-uf-table-info` class.
-- A pagination block with the `tablesorter-pager` class.
-This should contain controls for navigating your table's pagination.
+- `{% block table_pager_controls %}`: A container for navigation controls for your table's pagination.
+The container element should have the `js-uf-table-pager` class.

 Your base template might end up looking something like: